-The District of Columbia Freedom of Information Act (FOIA) is the series of laws guiding the release of court records to the public in the capital city.
+The District of Columbia Freedom of Information Act (FOIA) is a series of laws guiding the release of court records to the public in the capital city.
 The Act was established in 1976 by the District of Columbia, with further changes made in 2005.
 It stipulates that it is the fundamental right of all interested members of the public to request public records.
 According to the Act, every public body under the District of Columbia government is obligated to disclose its records to the public.

-Court records in the District of Columbia are regarded as public records because courts are governmental bodies in the U.S capital city.
+Court records in the District of Columbia are regarded as public records because courts are governmental bodies in the U.S. capital city.
 However, information restricted by law from public access, such as sealed or confidential court records, may not be accessible by members of the public.